ga4gh/data-security/AAI/AAIConnectProfile.md

                 also be trusted if the Claim Clearinghouse needs to restrict its trust model).

-        3. Check `exp` to ensure the token has not expired
+        3. MUST check `exp` to ensure the token has not expired.

         4. MAY additionally check `aud` to make sure Relying Party is trusted (client_id).

     2. If treating the token as an opaque a Claim Clearinghouse MUST know in advance where to find a corresponding /userinfo.
-This limits the functionality of accepting tokens from multiple Brokers.
+This may limit the functionality of accepting tokens from some Brokers.

 3. Claim Clearinghouse or downstream applications MAY use /userinfo endpoint (derived from the access_token JWT’s `iss`) to request claims and MAY make use of the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) to subset which claims are requested if supported by the Broker for the claims in question.

-    1. Claim Clearinghouses or downstream applications MAY check for a `ga4gh_userinfo_claims` claim for a list of additional claims in the [GA4GH-specified format](#ga4gh-jwt-format) that may assist in making an access decision.

 4. Claim Clearinghouses service can be a Broker itself and would follow the [Conformance For Brokers](#conformance-for-brokers).